nakul-py/Javascript/README.md

 # Javascript
-A repo which is full of code if javascript
+A repo which is full of code of Javascript